-The radial distortion magnitude of the camera and projector are plotted in Fig.7 with respect to the radial distance from their principal points.
+The radial distortion magnitude of the camera and projector are plotted in Fig.8 with respect to the radial distance from their principal points.
 The curves show a significant radial distortion component for both, the camera and projector.
 This confirms the importance to compensate lens distortion for the projector.
 We have also observed a shift of nearly 400 pixels for the projector principal point toward the top of the image.
-As noted in the previous section, this is due to the upward shift of the projector image with respect to the optical center of the lens assembly.
+This is due to the upward shift of the projector image with respect to the optical center of the lens assembly.
+In this situation, it is important to include tangential distortion to compensate for the shift of the principal point with respect to the lens distortion center.

 In order to assess the overall accuracy of the SLS, two objects were reconstructed and compared to precise models.
 We first evaluated the planarity of the reconstruction of a perfectly planar surface.
 The dimensions of the plane are 405x405mm and it is located at 1500mm in front of the SLS.
 To measure the surface, a grid of 20x20 photogrammetric targets was projected on the plane and triangulated.
+They were localized in the camera image with the Forstner operator [1].
+The projection of such targets ensures a purely geometric measure minimizing photometric factors.

-Figure 7.
+Figure 8.
 The radial distortion magnitude with respect to the principal point distance for the camera and projector.